zenelrexhepi2001/zenelrexhepi2001/README.md

 - 👋 Hi, I’m Zenel Rexhepi
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning React js and vue
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me // zenel.rexhepi2001@gmail.com